falkr/ttm4115-2020/pages/unit-setup.md

 * Did you reach the goals?

-Aside: This team reflection should become a natural routine for each week.
+:aside: This team reflection should become a natural routine for each week.

 # Individual Reflection